Braillerunner

 Audio Kit

-We also composed original music and created our own sound effects for Braillerunner in a video game / chiptune style.
+We also composed original music and sound effects for Braillerunner in a 90s video game / chiptune style.
+This music was created in Logic Pro X using a the ES2 synth, Arturia Microfreak, and a Game Boy sound sample pack.
 You can explore those sounds below.

 Braillerunner Theme Song